IsmaelMartinez/teams-for-linux/README.md

 ### No history
 Switching the userAgent with the persistence turn on sometimes have the side effect of "loosing" the channels history.
 Removing the data under `~/.config/teams-for-linux` should fix the issue.

+### Double notifications
+Some notifications daemons in linux can end up generating double notifications (like in the cast of Dunst).
+If this happen you can run the application with `teams --disableDesktopNotifications` that will disable the notifications implemented in this client.

 ## License